pianic2/todo-list-manager-node/README.md

 - The demo runs in read-only mode
 - Data is seeded and resettable
 - API responses follow a consistent JSON format

+I'm going to grow as a developer by working on real-world projects and by contributing to a production-level- system